markwragg/PowerShell-CurrencyConverter/README.md

 ...
 ```

-If you just want to return a specific exchange rate, you can execute `Get-ExchangeRate` and specify `-From` and `-To`:
+If you just want to return a specific exchange rate, you can execute `Get-ExchangeRate` or `Get-CryptoExchangeRate` and specify `-From` and `-To`:

 ```powershell
 Get-ExchangeRate -From GBP -To USD